zhoujt1994/Luo2018_ncomm/README.md

 ## Computing bin/gene level methylation ratio

 The scirpt allc2mat.new.py is for calculating bin/gene level methylation ratio.

-the output format of allc2mat.new.py
+The output of allc2mat.new.py includes the following two files.

 ### sample.mC.txt
 each rows is a region from the input bed file

 each columns are
 mCH basecalls
 CH basecalls
 mCH/CH ratio

 mCG basecalls